 top of page

-New and updated pages were added during March and further changes will be made in May 2024.
-I hope that the pages currently available are helpful.
-Apologies that it's all a bit scrappy while I chip and chop away at it.
+Please note that this site is being rebuilt and only a few pages are accessible.
+I hope the pages currently available are helpful.
+Apologies that it's all a bit scrappy for now.
 Please check back soon.

-Even so, for best viewing options the advice it to use a bigger screen than a phone will have.
+Site not displaying correctly?
+The site works best on devices with large screens, i.e., laptops and tablets.
+Soon it will be adapted to display well on phones and other smaller devices.
+Even so, for best viewing options the advice is to use a bigger screen than a phone will have.

 Mindfulness in Christian Life